robang74/redfishos/forum/todo/recovery-image-refactoring.md

 date: invalid date 'Jan 01 00:00:01 1970'
 ```

-but busybox date can deal with such date format, in fact:
+but busybox date can deal with such a format, in fact:

 ```
 pcos # busybox date --help 2>&1 | head -n1